 Some high-end VR headsets offer six DoF, and this allows you to move around in physical space and have your movements tracked.
 This is less important in sim racing, as you will normally be seated in the car at all times.
 This means it is an important factor to consider in terms of price, as there is no point in spending more money for three extra DoF that you can’t take full advantage of.

 The sound system of the VR headset is also key for sim racers, as the quality of this will dictate how realistic it feels to be sitting in the car.
 With constant engine sounds and tire squeals, you don’t want the sounds to be distorted or muffled.
 This will make for an unpleasant racing experience and can hurt your ears too.

 In games where you have a co-driver, you want their voice to be crystal clear as well.
 Thus, it is important to consider whether or not you want a headset with a built-in sound system, or whether you would rather use an external sound system.
 Some VR headsets will also include a built-in microphone, an important consideration if you plan to race with your friends.

 The display resolution is another key factor to consider, as this is what you will be looking at while you have the headset on.
 The higher the resolution, the sharper the image will be, and thus the more realistic it will feel.
-This pairs with the refresh rate of the display, with a high refresh rate making for smoother visuals, and lower ones contributing towards motion sickness.
+This pairs with the refresh rate of the display, as a high refresh rate makes for smoother visuals, and lower ones contribute to motion sickness.

 Finally, you should also consider the price.
 For a VR headset, this doesn’t mean you should tend toward the cheaper end of the scale.
 Instead, the best VR headsets for sim racing tend to be on the more expensive side, and so the price consideration is only there to ensure you don’t spend any extra money on features that you can’t use, such as extra degrees of freedom.